invopop/ctxi18n/README.md

 `ctxi18n` is heavily influenced by [internationalization in Ruby on Rails](https://guides.rubyonrails.org/i18n.html) and aims to make it just as straightforward in Go applications.

-As the name suggests, `ctxi18n` focusses on making i18n data available inside an application's context instances, but is sufficiently flexible to use directly if needed.
+As the name suggests, `ctxi18n` focusses on making i18n data available inside an application's context instances, but is sufficiently flexible to used directly if needed.

 Key Features: